Women migrant workers from developing countries: Southeast Asia

 Large numbers of Southeast Asian emigrant women pursue domestic and care work, a phenomenon that scholars refer to as "the global nanny chain" or "the international division of reproductive labor".
 In fact, in Southeast Asian countries such as the Philippines, over 60% of emigrant workers are women, and over two-thirds of these women pursue domestic work.
 Similarly, in Indonesia, 70% of all emigrant workers leaving Indonesia for Saudi Arabia, Singapore, Malaysia, Hong Kong, and South Korea are women seeking domestic and care work.

 Some Southeast Asian governments have actively promoted the emigration of women workers, both to reduce unemployment and increase remittances.
 In Indonesia, for example, the Department of Manpower set up a Center for Overseas Employment, along with training programs for potential emigrant women domestic workers to improve their domestic service skills.

 Meanwhile, labor shortages have caused other Southeast Asian countries, such as Singapore and Malaysia, to turn to immigrant workers as a cheap source of labor.
 In Singapore, the increase in women migrant domestic workers parallels an increase in the workforce participation rate of Singaporean women.
 Between the 1980s and 1990s, the women workforce participation rates amongst women in Singapore increased by 70%.
 Similarly, the number of women migrant domestic workers also increased significantly, and by 1999, Singapore had over 100,000 immigrant women domestic workers in a small city-state with just under 4 million residents.

 Millions of Burmese women migrate to Thailand each year, where they work almost exclusively in agriculture and manufacturing.
 The Thai manufacturing and agricultural sectors are dependent on Burmese migrants – more than half of whom are women – due to the migrants' low pay and long working hours.
 As these Burmese migrant workers are typically undocumented, they receive limited protection under Thai law.
 In fact, they often face aggression from the Thai government and police force.

 Latin America and the Caribbean

 As of 2019, women made up 49.9% – or nearly half – of all international migrants in Latin America and the Caribbean.
 In addition, the proportion of women migrant workers has increased between 2000 and 2019.

 Africa

-There has been an increase in women migrants within Africa.
-Due to the high rates of poverty and male unemployment in the continent, many women have had to seek employment or even become the main providers for their families.
+There has been an increase in women migrants working within Africa.
+Due to the high rates of poverty and unemployment in the continent, many women have had to seek employment or even become the main providers for their families.
 Women workers often migrate within the region to work in the agricultural and mining sectors, as well as to North America and Europe, where there is a high demand for care workers.